ENVIRONMENTAL

 Unitrade’s carbon emissions primarily come from energy consumption originating from diesel consumption (Scope 1) and electricity consumption (Scope 2).
 Our emissions data is shown below:

 Given the importance of electricity supply in powering multiple warehouses to store products overnight, as well as our office and factory environments where our employees work, Unitrade is cognisant of the efficient management of its purchased electricity.
-Our main source of electricity is from the grid.
+Since October 2022, indirect energy comprises mainly electricity derived from solar as well as electricity sourced from the national grid.
+The distribution ratio between these two sources is approximately 50-50%.

 Unitrade ensures that it closely monitors its water consumption in pursuit of stronger ESG compliance.
 The Group acknowledges that water is utilised on multiple levels of the Group’s business, and therefore manages its water consumption based on industry best practices.